pulkitgupta2/adonis-sendgrid-mail/README.md

-# adonis-sendgrid-mail
+# adonis-v6-sendgrid-mail

-A lightweight AdonisJS Mail transport for sending emails using [SendGrid](https://sendgrid.com/).
+A lightweight AdonisJS v6 Mail transport for sending emails using [SendGrid](https://sendgrid.com/).
 This package integrates seamlessly with the `@adonisjs/mail` package, allowing you to send emails efficiently in your AdonisJS applications.

 ## Features